quiiver/sals-services/content/posts/goods/2023-04-19-initial-necklace.md

 featured_image: images/holland-lop.jpeg
 authorimage: images/holland-lop.jpeg
 author: E
+price: 1
 ---
 Have you ever wanted a necklace where you can show of your name?
 Here it is!
-Costs $1.
 Contact Sal’s Services “ what if, initial necklace” for a photo